-During the lockdown more people than ever are working from home.
+During the lockdown more people than ever are working from home using just a remote office to work.
 This is what working from home looks like according to Google.

 With global lockdowns taking place over the last two months, more people than ever are working from home.